September 5, 2022

 If you’re in the market for one of these, here’s what some familiar YouTubers use to shoot their videos:

-If you’re able to fork out for one of these, a sensible option is the GoPro HERO10 Black.
+The truth is, if you’re able to fork out for a DSLR camera or action cam, a sensible option is the GoPro HERO10 Black.
 If you plan to record online videos in an office environment but also plan on shooting outside or on the move, GoPro has been leading this market for years.

 But what if you’re a part-time YouTuber or don’t have the budget for one (yet)?